firedragon9511/BWFilter/README.md

 # BWFilter

 With my BWFilter module you can censor bad words.
-This module uses many smart algorithms for block bad words.
+This module uses many smart algorithms for block bad words or black listed words.
 Two methods are available: Black-List-Excluding and White-List-Only methods.

 !@#$% !@#$% !@#$% !@#$% !@#$% !@#$% !@#$%